-About the ID Program
+About the International

 The principal purpose of this program is to provide a venue for leadership training of professionals whose work responsibilities and life situation do not permit a return to full-time study at a university campus.

 The inter-disciplinary program takes three to five years to complete and it draws on the strength of all six schools of the university.
 Students attend 3–4 week intensive sessions at extension sites in a selection of various locations around the world.